adtrak-core/boilerplate/gitlab-checklists/new-website/developer.md

 ## General

 - [ ] Final Lighthouse speed check - can anything be improved?
+- [ ] Check the form tracking is working with the Internet Marketer
 - [ ] If applicable, check that Engage is recording data
 - [ ] If applicable, let PPC Consultant know they can start their campaign on the new website
 - [ ] Liaise with Internet Marketer (and Paid Marketer where relevant) to check everything is performing as expected (i.e. redirects are working)